 Speaking of grown-up, your cognition is really starting to develop.
 You both have learned to clap on cue!
 This may seem kind of silly, but this is the first sign that you understand a spoken word and its physical meaning–and that you know that when we say it, you can do it.
 It kind of blows my mind, actually.
 What else do you secretly understand, I wonder?

 You also started doing this arm gesture, reaching out to show what you want to be taken to see.
 Sometimes there is also a grunt to accompany the ‘pointing’.
 It’s freaking adorable and hilarious.
 You’re like a tiny emperor instructing us to carry you around to wherever you wish to go.

 Interestingly, the thing you both point to the most is pictures.
 We had some framed photos lying around in the living room and you were super interested in them, always looking at and touching them.
 So now when there are photos nearby, you smile big and reach for them.
-Malcolm, you make this one sound all the time when you point at stuff, kind of an “ah-duh”.
+M, you make this one sound all the time when you point at stuff, kind of an “ah-duh”.

 This past month we finally started you in daycare two days a week.
 At first you were totally cool with it, but then in your first week of full days, you both are a mess at dropoff and pickup.
 It is so sad, you get so upset!
 And of course it’s pretty much impossible to hold and console you both simultaneously.
 Poor babies!
 I hope that next month at daycare gets easier for all of us.

 Our foray into daycare has in turn brought us your first real illnesses.
 You both got fevers earlier this month, which you’d never had before.
 It was so pitiful how lethargic and quiet you’d get!
 You were so snuggly and cuddly, though, which of course your mama loved loved loved. 🙂